adhawan-vip/vip_adpq/README.md

   * ii.
 Sprint 2: Core Functions
   * iii.
 Sprint 3: Security and Workflows
   * iv.
 Sprint 4: Enhanced Features
-  * Our [daily scrum notes](https://github.com/adhawan-vip/vip_adpq/blob/master/docs/PQVP%20Daily%20Scrum%20Notes.pdf) and sprint [retrospective notes](https://github.com/adhawan-vip/vip_adpq/blob/master/docs/PQVP%20Sprint%20Retrospectives.pdf) can be found in the GitHub document repository.
+  * Our [product backlog](https://github.com/adhawan-vip/vip_adpq/blob/master/docs/Basecamp%20Product%20Backlog.pdf) and sprint [retrospective notes](https://github.com/adhawan-vip/vip_adpq/blob/master/docs/PQVP%20Sprint%20Retrospectives.pdf) can be found in the GitHub document repository.
 * k.
 TeamVIP’s prototype was developed with multiple devices in mind and continuously tested to ensure it presents a responsive design regardless of the device.
 We tested our prototype against a variety of devices including iPads/iPhones/Android Phones etc. Screenshots of each device with our prototype are [here](https://s3-us-west-1.amazonaws.com/909technologies/multi-device.PNG).
 * l.
 TeamVIP used several modern and open-source technologies in development of our prototype.
 Please see [this link](https://github.com/adhawan-vip/vip_adpq/blob/master/docs/TechStack.MD) for our modern and open-source technologies used.
 * m.
 TeamVIP used Heroku as our Infrastructure provider at the PaaS level.